Uche Ikpeazu: Cardiff City

-On 31 January 2022, Ikpeazu joined Championship rivals Cardiff City on loan until the end of the 2021–22 season.
+On 31 January 2022, Ikpeazu joined Championship club Cardiff City on loan until the end of the 2021–22 season.
 Steve Morison, manager of the Bluebirds, had needed a quick replacement after Kieffer Moore forced through a late move to AFC Bournemouth.
 Middlesbrough had wanted to offload Ikpeazu on a permanent transfer but relented with Cardiff's request for it to be a loan signing.
-On 2 February, he came on as a substitute against Barnsley to make his Cardiff debut and scored the winning goal in a 1–0 victory.
+On 2 February, he came on as a substitute against Barnsley to make his Cardiff debut.
+He scored the winning goal in a 1–0 victory.
 Despite only starting one game for the Bluebirds, he made a further twelve appearances from the bench and scored a total of three goals and was a popular figure with supporters at the Cardiff City Stadium.